How To Create To-Do Lists In WordPress

 You can create ‘public’ and ‘private’ categories for your lists.

-Categories set to ‘private’ are not visible using widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)
+Categories set to ‘private’ will not be visible using sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-List View allows you to choose how to-do lists are viewed.
-You can select three kinds of list views:
+List View lets you specify how your lists will be viewed.
+You can select three types of list views:

-- Master – Choose this option to have a master list for all users, where users have their own individual completion of items.
+- Master – This option allows you to create a master list for all users, where users have their own individual completion of items.
 If you choose the ‘Master’ list view, make sure that you adjust the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).

 Sort Order